RGLab/LabKeyModules/README.md

 ### DifferentialGeneExpression
 **Title:** Differential Gene Expression Analysis

 **Summary:** This module can be used to test for differential gene expression across time (or across a pre-specified contrast) within a specified cohort.
+It uses the [Limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) R package for performing differential expression analysis.
 More details can be found by exploring manual or the source code.

 ### Gene Set Enrichment Analysis
 **Title:** Gene Set Enrichment Analysis

 **Summary:** This module can be used to perform a gene set enrichment analysis across time (or across a prespecified contrast) within a specified cohort.
+It uses the the CAMERA method of the [Limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) R package for performing gene set enrichment analysis.
 More details can be found by exploring manual or the source code.

 ###HIPCMatrix
 Create expression matrix using an R pipeline job and import assay into LabKey's microarray ExpressionMatrix assay